khalilSS/SimplePlanner/README.md

 **Optional Nice-to-have Stories**

 * [ ] A reminder alarm when due date are approaching.
+* [ ] A progress bar to show how much of an assignment is complete.
 * [ ] Custom Theme for the app.
 * [ ] A notes tab for jotting down and saving notes.